geek-cookbook/geek-cookbook/docs/community/discord.md

 ### Reporting abuse

-To report a violation of our code of conduct in our Discord server, type `!report <thing to report>` in any channel.
+To report a violation of our code of conduct in our Discord server, type `/moderation report <thing to report>` in any channel.

 Your report message will immediately be deleted from the channel, and an alert raised to moderators, who will address the issue as detailed in the [enforcement guidelines](/community/code-of-conduct/#enforcement-guidelines).